sy2002/QNICE-FPGA/doc/README.md

   of the repository including the "Getting Started" section, before reading on here.

-* If you want to get started on a specific hardware, that QNICE-FPGA supports or learn more about porting, then have a look at [hw/README.md](../hw/README.md).
+* If you want to get started on a specific hardware that QNICE-FPGA supports or learn more about porting, then have a look at [hw/README.md](../hw/README.md).

 * The "Monitor" is QNICE-FPGA's operating system.
-It offers the user interface as well as library functions that can be used by Assembler and C programs.
+It provides the user interface as well as library functions that can be used by Assembler and C programs.
 Have a look at the various examples in the folder `test_programs` to learn more about how to use library functions in your own programs using the `SYSCALL` macro. [hello.asm](../test_programs/hello.asm) might be a good starting point. [dist_kit/monitor.def](../dist_kit/monitor.def) contains the call table to all available library functions and [here is a PDF file](monitor/doc.pdf) that contains a brief documentation of